-Web browsers aren’t known to be privacy-centric, however, things are pretty different with Firefox, and for good.
+Web browsers aren’t known to be privacy-centric.
+However, things are pretty different with Firefox, and for good.

-Although the browser weighs more on privacy, however, it isn’t it’s only USP.
-To begin with, you get nearly all the other features as to what Chrome has to offer.
+Although the browser weighs more on privacy, it is not its only USP.
+To begin with, you get nearly all the other features that Chrome has to offer.

-The browser holds a pretty nifty functionality in the form of tracking blockers.
+The Mozilla Firefox browser holds a pretty nifty functionality in the form of tracking blockers.
 For the unawares, trackers keep a tab on your online activities and collect the needed data that will help the third-party services further improve their services for you.

 - Standard: This is the default level applied by Firefox on every browser.
 It maintains an equilibrium as to how strongly it should block the trackers and how it will affect the normal loading of the websites.
 In order words, it maintains a balance between protection and performance.
-However, it doesn’t block most of the third-party trackers.
+However, it doesn’t block most third-party trackers.

 Email Breach Alert

 However, despite your best attempts, it might happen that your email address has been compromised in a data leak.
-As and when that happens, Firefox does a pretty solid job of informing the user, that their email has been breached, and hence they need to take action at the earliest.
+As and when that happens, Mozilla Firefox does a pretty solid job of informing the user that their email has been breached, and hence they need to take action at the earliest.

-On top of that, you get a pretty impressive sync feature that not only syncs all your data, passwords, bookmarks but even goes a great length in saving your last opened tabs as well.
-This way you could continue your work from a newer device right from the last stop point on your previous one.
+On top of that, you get a pretty impressive sync feature that not only syncs all your data, passwords, and bookmarks but also goes a great length in saving your last opened tabs.
+This way, you could continue your work from a newer device from the last stop point on your previous one.

 Major UI Overhaul